SamuelGadiel/mason_cat/README.md

    It just adds another version of the Dart SDK.
 This discouraged me to use the homebrew version.

 3. Install the CAT brick\
-   Once mason is isntalled you have to install the CAT brick to it.\
+   Once mason is installed you have to install the CAT brick to it.\
-   There are two ways of installing bricks using mason, locally or globally.\
+   There are two ways of installing bricks using mason: locally or globally.\
    I'd recommend that you install it globally so you can use it in any flutter project, but if you just need it to a single project, you can install it locally.